ArefShojaei/Redux/README.md

 echo $store->getState(); # 2
 ```

-> Subscribeing Store as Logger for changing State value
+> Subscribe the Store as Logger for changing State value

 ```php
 # Subscriber